 Even though most cats love milk, it doesn’t mean that milk loves them back.
 Cats have trouble digesting lactose, which can upset their stomachs and lead to diarrhea.

-Another delicacy cartoons would have you believe cats love is raw fish, which may actually be bad for them.
+Another delicacy cartoons would have you believe cats love is raw fish, which may actually be bad for them, according to the pros at VetStreet.
 Uncooked fish can contain bacteria that are harmful to cats and can cause food poisoning.
 Also, an enzyme in raw fish destroys thiamine, an essential B vitamin, which can lead to neurological problems.

 There’s the hiss, the meow, the purr, and (when in heat) the caterwaul—and dozens of variations of each.
 In comparison, dogs can make only 10 distinct noises.
 Cats can also communicate through body language, biting, scent signals, and interactions.

 You have more in common with your cat than you may realize.
-Both human and cat brains are composed of gray and white matter, and cats tend to think in the same pattern as humans and, like us, have a long- and short-term memory.
+Both human and cat brains are composed of gray and white matter.
+What’s more, according to reporting by Petful, cats tend to think in the same pattern as humans and, like us, have a long- and short-term memory.

 Cats are territorial by nature and use urine and other signals to demonstrate dominance or a higher position on the hierarchy.
 In colonies, subordinate cats cover their poop, while dominant cats leave feces uncovered.

 Like dogs, sweat glands are only found on cats’ paws.
 You can often find wet spots from their paws when they are sweating in the hot months.
-But more often when they are hot, cats look for a cool place to lay down.
+But more often, when they’re hot, cats look for a cool place to lay down.

-Cats’ noses are rigged with unique patterns just like the fingerprints of people.
+Cats’ noses are ridged with unique patterns—just like the fingerprints of people.

 Cats can detect odors even if they are diluted to one part per million.
 Cats rub to other cats and people to pass their scent and collect yours.
 When they are licking themselves they are carefully removing your scent from their fur—nothing personal.

 Cats have a high number of rods in their retina that are very sensitive to dim light.
 So they can see using about one-sixth of the light humans need in order to see.
-But it comes with drawbacks: they cannot see finer details or rich color.
+But it comes with drawbacks: As shown in a photo experiment by photographer Nickolay Lamm, they cannot see finer details or rich color.

 When they rub themselves on a person or object, cats leave their own personal scent behind.
-That way they tell other cats that they have been here and you are in their territory.
+That way, according to the Humane Society, they tell other cats that they have been here and you are in their territory.

 When cats experience an unusual event, like a change in feeding schedule, caretaker, or location, they can start acting sick.
 They can vomit or refuse to eat.
 Cats love their routine and any disruption can lead to lethargy and unusual behavior.

-A cat’s whiskers are covered in nerve cells and blood vessels helping it detect any change around it.
+A cat’s whiskers are covered in nerve cells and blood vessels helping it detect any change around it, according to the Veterinary Centers of America.
 They span about the width of its body, so cats use them to detect if they can fit into a space.